wesvane1/ApplicationTracker/README.md

 # Firebase User Management System

-This Python application allows users to manage their accounts and applications using Firebase Firestore as the backend database.
+This Python application allows users to manage their job applications/status at various companies using Firebase Firestore as the backend database.
 Users can sign in, create accounts, view data, add applications, and update their application status.

 ## Features